vnvo/prensio/README.md

 ![Components](/docs/prensio-components.png?raw=true "Components")

 ### Pipeline
 The high level construct to manage the flow of events from a source (mysql) to a sink (kafka).
-Pipeline(s) are created at startup using the supplied configuration files but you can use the REST APIs to build automation and dynamically manage the pipelines at runtime.
+Pipeline(s) are created at startup using the supplied configuration files but you can use the REST APIs to build your own automation and dynamically manage the pipelines at runtime.
-[more info TBD]

 ### MySQL Binlog Source
 The connector for mysql which reads the mysql binlog events. like go-mysql-elasticsearch the canal package from go-mysql is used.